VisDockHub/NewVisDock/Tutorial.md

         // This event is called when the user wants to remove the colour of the selection layers.

         },
+        clearAnnotations: function() {
+        // This event is called when the user wishes to clear the annotation array or radical Pan/zoom
+        // is made

+        }
 }
 </code>
 </pre>